8 Tips for Designing Windows Phone Apps:

 Write a “best-at” statement that clearly outlines what makes your app great and unique from the rest.
 Use it as a mission statement that guides design and development.
 Think about how different types of users will employ your app and focus on the top three “user scenarios” that truly support your best-at statement.
 Make these user experiences truly stellar before adding more features.

-For reference: Windows Phone Design Process - Concept
+Windows Phone Design Process - Concept

 2. Plan